 And you need buckets of luck.
 It’s true.
 It’s not all on you.
 Forgive yourself for all the times when it hasn’t gone your way.
 Turn the sails and pick a different destination.
 As I used to tell a former friend of mine: “You need to set your compass on your final destination and sight off from there.
 Every day.
 Because every day you’ll have a chance to get distracted and pick a different focus.
 Figure out what you want (what you really, really want) and set your sights on that.”

 I say this from a place of complete and utter humility.
 I say this from the place of the girl who has had to do this so many times throughout my life that there just isn’t any room for me to see a different way.
 I say this from all the places–amazing places and terrifying places–that I have been emotionally, mentally, physically, and spiritually.
 I say this from the place of the girl who worked full-time at age 12 as a nanny to help pay bills.
 I say this from the place of the girl who stayed up all night through snow and starry-sky weekends in forests with one of her best friends to become a search and rescue worker.
 I say this from the place of seat racing for varsity and feeling the boat pull ahead.
 I say this from the place of the high school girl in the hospital with a 107-degree fever, told I was lucky to be there or next in the queue of possibilities was death–and the month of recovery leaving my seventh-seat placement behind while my team won first in the State Regatta.
 I say this from the place of the girl who interviewed for a $1,000 one-time grant and instead got a full, all-expenses-paid scholarship to college.
 I say this from the place of the girl in grad school working full-time and going to school full-time and sleeping not at all.
 I say this from the place of the woman who married the love of my life and count the blessings of that every.single.day because I have another day to love him.
 I say this from the place of the woman on the operating table with a c-section and a Code Red.
 I say this from the place of joyful purchase of our farm and all the dreaming that began the day we moved in.
-I say this from the place of the woman who experienced unutterable trauma and had to rise up from that place of disdain, despair, disbelief and I will never go there again.
+I say this from the place of the woman who experienced unutterable trauma and had to rise up from that place of disdain, despair, and shock that will stay with me forever.
 I say this from the place of waking this morning to look at my two beautiful children and feeling gratitude so big that it was like watching joy in slow motion.

 I say this from the place of full-spectrum belief that the world is simply not fair.
 It is not.
 It is full of ups and downs, sometimes impossibly difficult ones that challenge you to your very core.